tupl-tufts/rdl/README.md

 * 2.x

-(Currently all these are assume to have the same library type signatures, which may not be correct.)
+(Currently all these are assumed to have the same library type signatures, which may not be correct.)

 If you're using Ruby on Rails, you can similarly `require 'rails_types'` to load in type annotations for the current `Rails::VERSION::STRING`.
 More specifically, add the following lines in `application.rb` after the `Bundler.require` call.
 (This placement is needed so the Rails version string is available and the Rails environment is loaded):